safari lodges Namibia

 Skeleton Coast and Kunene

-Stark desert serenity and deafening silence await in the extreme north west –
+Stark desert serenity and deafening silence await in the extreme northwest of Namibia – its most remote and unpopulated region.

-A study of life in extremes, the desolate Skeleton Coast gives way to endless ancient valleys,
+A study of life in extremes, the desolate Skeleton Coast gives way to endless ancient valleys, rugged terrain and lunar-like dune fields while, even further north, the perennial Kunene River, home to Nile crocodiles, creates a surreal and lush green oasis in this harsh and arid landscape.

-thrive on the famous damp (and eerie) coastal fog coming in off the ocean every morning
+The local Himba people, along with plains game like gemsbok, springbok, ostrich and mountain zebra thrive on the famous damp (and eerie) coastal fog coming in off the icy Atlantic Ocean every morning.

-to view many fascinating examples of the intriguing ‘fairy circle’ phenomenon.
+The vast grasslands of nearby Hartmann’s Valley is the best place to view many fascinating examples of the intriguing ‘fairy circle’ phenomenon.

 Skeleton Coast & Kunene lodges